dhis2/training-docs/content/design_for_data_use/tg_legends.md

 1. Describe what legends are
 2. Use legends in analysis apps
 3. Configure legends in maintenance
-4. Assoociate legends with indicators and data elements
+4. Associate legends with indicators and data elements

 ## Time Requirements